 What is the Christmas Birds Rally?

-- A birdwatching activity for kids and teens from 7 to 17 and their families
+- A birdwatching activity for kids and teens and their family

 - A chance to win prizes!